 What is Poverty?

-HOW WE DEFINE POVERTY DETERMINES the way we engage our work
+HOW WE DEFINE POVERTY DETERMINES OUR RESPONSE

 We believe that poverty isn’t just a lack of material things – it’s rooted in broken relationships with God, self, others, and the rest of creation.